NSO-developer/nso-gitbook/platform-tools/resource-manager/README.md

 admin@ncs# commit
 ```

 At this point, we have a pool with a range of 100 to 200 and one allocated ID (100), as shown in the table below (Pool Range: 100-200).
-As per the request, we need to allocate an even allocation ID.
+As per the request, we need to allocate an Even allocation ID.

 ```
 | NAME  | START | END | START | END | START | END  |  ID  |